 The major funding sources of the New York Branch are certificates of deposits, deposits from other banks and institutions, and funding from Head Office.
 The New York Branch carefully monitors and manages liquidity risk to ensure that changes in funding requirements can be met without a material adverse impact on the financial condition and operation of the New York Branch, or the Bank.
 Liquidity risk management is a top priority of the Bank and the New York Branch.
 The Bank and the New York Branch regularly consider alternative sources for funding that could be used if normal sources are no longer available.
-The Bank and the New York Branch maintain business relationships with a diverse group of well-capitalized bank and financial institution funding sources and could seek additional financing from other banks and financial institutions if necessary.
-The Bank has also adopted a rigorous program of stress testing for the SEB Group as a whole.
-Such program seeks to preserve funding liquidity at all times and is more fully described in the Bank's annual report.
+The Bank and the New York Branch maintain business relationships with a diverse group of well-capitalized banks and financial institutions as funding sources, and could seek additional financing from other banks and financial institutions if necessary.
+The Bank has also adopted a rigorous stress testing process for the SEB Group as a whole.
+Such process seeks to preserve funding liquidity at all times and is more fully described in the Bank's annual report.